mcopley08/troll-me/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

+The current master branch of the project is kept up-to-date at [www.troll-me.com](http://www.troll-me.com).

 ## Quick Start

 > Here are a few quick things you can do within 15 minutes to customize the application: